Give your food cupboards a Spring clean

 Have a look at our A-Z for information on what you can do with your unwanted items.

 Spring is when the garden starts to wake up and is a busy time for gardeners.
 If you are busy getting your garden prepared, why not have a look below for some top tips and garden inspiration:

 Here are some great tips on how to reuse some everyday items in your garden.
 Click on the links below for more information:

-- Old tin cans can be great to hold plants and can be great when strung on fences.
+Old tin cans can hold plants and can be great when strung on fences.

-All of the autumn and winter garden & kitchen waste will have started to rot down to produce important nutrients for the new plants, and to help produce stronger new shoots on your existing plants.
+The autumn/winter garden & kitchen waste will have started to rot down to produce important nutrients for the new plants and to help produce stronger new shoots on your existing plants.

 Remember to keep adding to the compost bin to keep a constant flow of compost for the coming months.